France & Switzerland

 Group yoga classes

-Temporary photography exhibition from September 2020 - November 2020 at Yoginimage in Geneva
+Temporary photography exhibition from March 2021 - September 2021 at La Soleillette in Bogève

 *Prints currently on sale!
 All profits go to the International Chandramauli Charitable Trust*